raulparada/pydantic-repro-11849/README.md

 python main.py
 # or, as unreliable, better as a loop
 for ((i = 0 ; i < 100 ; i++ )); do python main.py; done
+# or if tweaking args, better continuously
+while True; do python main.py; done
 ```

 ![alt text](assets/image.png)